-In the third edition of the festival, in 2003, its meanings were strengthened: "Remembering traditions" (man, 80 years, 9-8-2003) and creating communitarian animation became its primary objectives.
-Celebrated in the summer, the festival served to strengthen the bonds of the community, not only of the residents, each time fewer and older, but also of the people who had emigrated to the Portuguese cities or to France.
-The festival also served to politically affirm the role of the autarchy and of the Parish Board toward the population of the village, their presence and ritual participation defining the political importance of these events, not only because they serve to remember traditions of the past, but also to remember the present, who governs and who wants to govern.
-The visitors and the tourists, among them a group of 50 Slovenian Boy Scouts, had a shared investment in the success of the event, and recognizing the visitors, their participation, involvement, and return, year after year, strengthens the value of the cultural activity.
-The tourists had the chance to make contact with the people of the village and their reinvented and re-created cultural practices.
-This is a cultural tourism practice that we teach to the visitors and that does not have a negative impact on the community because the local people control their own cultural resources.
+primary objectives.
+Celebrated in the summer, the festival served to strengthen the bows of the community, not only of the residents, each time fewer and older, but also of the people who had emigrated to the Portuguese cities or to France.
+The festival also served to politically affirm the role of the autarchy and of the Board of the Parish towards the population of the village, their presence and ritual participation defining the political importance of these events, not only because they serve to remember traditions of the past. but also to remember the present, who governs and who wants to govern.
+The visitors and the tourists, among them a group of 50 Slovenian boy scouts, had a shared investment in the success of the event, and recognising the visitors, their participation, involvement and return, year after year, strengthens the value of the cultural activity.
+The tourists had the chance to make contact with the people of the village and their re-invented and re-created cultural practices.
+This is a cultural tourism practice that we teach to the visitors and that does not have a negative impact in the community because the local people control their own cultural resources.
 The major innovation in 2003 was the fact that the visitors had to pay for participating in the festival.
-This is another expression of the processes of mercantilization that culture is exposed to.
+This is another expression of the processes of mercantilization which culture is exposed to.
 So, for example, the idea of closing the village at weekends is being debated, so that the visitors would pay to see the work of the local artisans, who in reality are farmers.